Gymnastics at the 1992 Summer Olympics – Women's uneven bars

 These are the results of the women's uneven bars competition, one of six events for female competitors in artistic gymnastics at the 1992 Summer Olympics in Barcelona.
-The qualification and final rounds took place on July 26, 28 and August 1 at the Palau dels Esports de Barcelona.
+The qualification and final rounds took place on July 28 and August 1, 1992 at the Palau Sant Jordi.

 Results

 Qualification

 Ninety-one gymnasts competed in the uneven bars event during the compulsory and optional rounds on July 26 and 28.
 The eight highest scoring gymnasts advanced to the final on August 1.
 Each country was limited to two competitors in the final.